longturn/freeciv21/docs/Modding/Rulesets/achievements.rst

+..
+SPDX-License-Identifier: GPL-3.0-or-later
+..
+SPDX-FileCopyrightText: Freeciv21 and Freeciv Contributors
+..
+SPDX-FileCopyrightText: James Robertson <jwrober@gmail.com>

 Achievements
 ************

 Achievements are something a player can gain in game by reaching set goals.
 Achievements active in the ruleset are defined in :file:`game.ruleset`.

-Depending on whether achievement is defined unique or not, they are granted only to first player, or all players, to reach the goal for the achievement.
+Depending on whether achievement is defined unique or not, they are granted only to the first player, or all players, to reach the goal for the achievement.
 Goal is defined by achievement type and another value specific to that achievement type.